Community-led development "The Apache Way"

-Celebrating over a decade of open source leadership promoting Community Over Code.
+Celebrating over two decades of open source leadership promoting Community Over Code.

 Brian Behlendorf started collecting patches to be applied to the last version of the NCSA http server.
 The Apache Group, consisting of 8 individuals, traded patches on a mailing list set up for the purpose.
 In April of 1995 the first public release of Apache (version 0.6.2) came out.
 Apache 1.0 released on December 1, 1995, and within a year surpassed NCSA as the most-used web server.